-The City's 2025-2026 Proposed Budget maintains core services for Seattle Parks and Recreation (SPR).
+The City's 2025 Adopted and 2026 Endorsed budgets maintain core services for Seattle Parks and Recreation (SPR).
 The department will continue to invest in community centers and pools; park activations and recreation opportunities for all ages and special populations; athletic fields, playgrounds, natural areas and trails; and specialty facilities including two small craft centers and four golf courses.
 In addition, the department will continue to maintain budget for future major capital projects, including the 8th & Mercer, Queen Anne, and Loyal Heights community center renovations, new park development, and athletic field turf conversions.

-SPR's 2025 proposed budget increases by 6% from its 2024 Adopted budget, which represents an increase by 14% of its operating budget and a decrease by 14% of its capital budget and from 2024, largely due to updating planned bond issuance to align with project schedules.
-SPR is facing budget constraints in 2025 and 2026 due to the General Fund revenue forecast being insufficient to cover all Citywide costs, as well as annual wage increases and market adjustments which exceeded planning reserves, particularly in the Park and Recreation Fund.
+SPR's adopted budget increases by 7% from its 2024 Adopted Budget, which represents an increase by 14% of its operating budget and a decrease by 9% of its capital budget from 2024, the latter largely due to updating planned bond issuances to align with capital project schedules.
+SPR is facing budget constraints in 2025 and 2026 due to the General Fund revenue forecast being insufficient to cover all Citywide costs, as well as annual wage increases and market adjustments which exceeded planning reserves, particularly in the Park and Recreation Fund (Park Fund).
 As a result, General Fund reductions and fee increases were identified.
-Proposed changes to SPR's planned baseline budgets for both operating and capital are summarized below.
+Changes to SPR's planned baseline budgets for both operating and capital are summarized below.